-Our term license subscription revenue is derived from customers with on-premises installations of our platform pursuant to contracts that are generally one to five years in length.
+Our term license subscription revenue is derived from customers with on-premises installations of our platform pursuant to contracts that are generally one to three years in length, with more recent contracts trending towards one year in length.
 Customers with term license subscriptions have the right to use our software and receive maintenance and support.
 Since we do not sell maintenance and support separately from the subscription, revenue for the term license subscription and maintenance and support is recognized ratably over the term of the subscription, upon delivery of the platform to the customer when sold on a standalone basis.